simshadows/monster-hunter-rise-builder/README.md

     - Weapon moves and monster parts are selected from motion value tables and hitzone value tables (such as `Deathcream#1576`'s Weapon Attack Tables [[link](http://bit.ly/MHRWeaponAttackTables)] [[alternative link](https://docs.google.com/spreadsheets/d/e/2PACX-1vSMMtrWj7JH1-_Qr_xKb2lxZaZJ_Sq-ta43u6fLmpzVwqMfiTR-KqAFRDk6Zuw9WzM1sCgU9Th5lMoj/pubhtml)]).
 This data will be available in-app.

-    - Based on the user's selected benchmark, the app will display how much raw, elemental, and status damage is done.
+    - Based on the user's selected benchmark, the app will display how much real damage (raw, elemental, and status) is done.

     - Alternatively, the user can let the program analyze the best monster parts to attack.

     - **Factoring in damage from poison will be difficult due to its time-dependence.
-(It should be noted that blast is time-independent, making it possible to model by counting stat buildup and blast procs.)**
+(On the other hand, blast is time-independent, making it possible to model by counting stat buildup and blast procs.)**

 Server-side functionality is unlikely to be implemented.
 The entire app will remain 100% client-side.